verz0/cavity-det-seg-task/README.md

 ## Approach Overview

-The final implemented approach involves:
+The final implemented approach involves (main-yolo.ipynb) :

 1.  **Centroid Cropping and Sampling (CCS):** A preprocessing step where square patches are extracted around the centroid of cavity regions identified from the accurate ground truth masks.
 This focuses the model on relevant areas.